shower/shower/packages/ribbon/README.md

 ## PDF

-Ribbon could be exported to PDF by printing it from the list mode in Chrome or Opera browsers.
+You can export slides to PDF by printing it via built-in dialog in Chromium-based browsers or via CLI tool.
 See [printing documentation](https://github.com/shower/shower/blob/master/docs/pdf.md) for more options.

 ## Development